Rat in the garden

 #6 Use Natural Rat Repellents

-To naturally keep rats away from your garden, consider planting herbs like mint, basil and garlic around the perimeter.
+To naturally keep rats away from your garden, consider planting herbs like mint, lavender, and garlic around the perimeter.
 These strong-smelling plants deter rodents.

 Mint plants can deter rants